Proxivirus/AutomatedMediaServer/README.md

 _<details><summary>Explanation of why we had to do that</summary>_
 <p>

-We initially ran a Docker CLI command, the `hello-world` test, using `sudo` before adding ourselves to the `docker` group, causing the following error:
+We initially ran a Docker CLI command (the `hello-world` test) using `sudo` before adding ourselves to the `docker` group, which would cause the following error:

 >WARNING: Error loading config file: /home/user/.docker/config.json -<br>stat /home/user/.docker/config.json: permission denied

 This error indicates that the permission settings for the `~/.docker/` directory are incorrect, due to having used the `sudo` command earlier.

-Running the permission fix command above solves that problem
+Running the permission fix command above allows us to do the following steps without having issues.

 </p>
 </details>